Alumni

 Catherine Scull, Ph.D., completed her graduate studies at the University of Alabama at Birmingham, where she studied an enzyme responsible for synthesizing ribosomal RNA and examined how inhibition of ribosomal RNA synthesis might be used as a cancer therapeutic strategy.
 In the lab of Nils Walter, Ph.D., in the LSA Department of Chemistry, Scull studied RNA elements called riboswitches, which are essential for the survival of bacteria.
 Because riboswitches are rarely found in other organisms, they present novel targets for antibacterial therapeutics.

 As a graduate student at the University of California, Berkeley, Carolyn Walsh, Ph.D., discovered that one type of white blood cells plays an unexpected role in initiating chronic itch and inflammation in a mouse model of eczema.
 During her time as an MLSF scholar, she worked in Dr. Ormond MacDougald's lab to characterize a novel mouse model of lipodystrophy.
-Her interest in scientific writing led her to pursue a position in that field, and she now works as an Analyst for Costello Medical in Cambridge, UK.
+Her interest in scientific writing led her to pursue a position in that field, and she now works at AstraZeneca as an Associate Director of Medical Information & Communications.

 Mingmin Zhang, Ph.D., earned his doctoral degree from the Tsinghua University School of Life Sciences in China.
 As a graduate student, he studied mechanosensation using a combination of genetic, behavioral, imaging, and electrophysiological approaches.
 As a Michigan Life Sciences Fellow, he worked in the lab of Shawn Xu, Ph.D., at the U-M Life Sciences Institute, to investigate molecular sensors of cold sensation in mice.
 He found that TRPM8 expressing sensory neurons could be activated by cold stimulus independent of the TRPM8 channel.
 He then joined the lab of Weizhe Hong, Ph.D., at UCLA, to uncover the neuronal mechanism of social behaviors.